 You’re exposing your computer to an unknown network.

 Since that network has no wireless password, it’s likely the person operating it is less technically savvy than you are.
 By connecting to their network, you’re about to trust that they’ve set it up properly and securely.
-The one data point you have says that’s not very likely.
+The one data point you have says that’s not likely.

 You’ll be exposing your machine to whatever he has on his network, malware and all.
 Even with a good firewall or VPN on your part, that’s just not a risk worth taking.